mesosphere/dcos-docs-site/1.11/release-notes/1.11.0-beta3/index.md

 ## Platform

 - Fault domains -
-- Licensing - Contractual terms are now enforced by DC/OS licensing and audit components.
-You must specify your license when you create the cluster using the CLI or advanced installer.
-The GUI installer is currently unsupported.
-[View the documentation](/1.11/administering-clusters/licenses).
-You can view the state of your cluster with respect to the license conditions in the **Cluster -> Overview** tab. [enterprise type="inline" size="small" /]
 - Linked clusters.
 A cluster link is a _**unidirectional**_ relationship between a cluster and another cluster.
 You add and remove links from one cluster to another cluster using DC/OS CLI.
 Once a link is set up you can easily switch between clusters using the CLI or UI.
 [View the documentation](/1.11/administering-clusters/multiple-clusters/cluster-links). [enterprise type="inline" size="small" /]
 - Metrics - The DC/OS metrics component now produces metrics in Prometheus format.
 [View the documentation](/1.11/metrics).
-- Pods - added support for persistent volumes.
+- Pods - Added support for persistent volumes.
 [View the documentation](/1.11/deploying-services/pods).
-- UCR - added support for Docker image garbage collection.
+- UCR - Added support for Docker image garbage collection.
 [View the documentation](/1.11/deploying-services/containerizers).

 # Breaking changes